widodu77/ollama-research-class/README.md

 # Llama Document Extraction

-Quick project i had for uni
+Quick project i had for uni (left .env.examlpe in here cause it lowkey dosen't have much in it)

 this is a lightweight interface for extracting data from documents (CSV/PDF) using Llama3:8b via Ollama.